TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 npx prisma generate
 ```

-in the cli, and Prisma will generate the client for you.
+in the CLI, and Prisma will generate the client for you.
 The client can handle all sorts of querying: joins, filters, sorting, pagination, and more.

 You might have a complex query that you just are unable to get right via the Prisma client, or if you feel more comfortable writing a query raw, you can do that too.
 Prisma supports raw queries as well.

-### Prisma migrate
+### Prisma Migrate

 Prisma migrate is a tool that helps you perform database migrations.
 You won't be using it a whole ton in the curriculum, but it's good to be aware of it.
 When you decide to change the schema in any way, you run a Prisma migration to apply the schema changes to the database.
 These changes are tracked in a `migrations` folder in your codebase.